code-warrior/gulp-browser-serve/README.md

 ### Usage for Non-default Browsers

 To use any of the non-default browsers, type `gulp BROWSER serve`, where `BROWSER` is one of the browsers listed when you type `gulp --tasks`.
-For example, to use Firefox I’d type `gulp firefox serve`.
+To use Firefox, For example, I’d type `gulp firefox serve`.

 ## Scaffold